fardilalif/waktu-solat/README.md

 # waktu-solat-app
 - Display prayer times for specified location.
-- Develop using Vanilla JavaScript
+- Developed using Vanilla JavaScript
 -
 - The url for this project :https://fardilalif.github.io/waktu-solat/
 - Data in fetch from https://zaimramlan.github.io/waktu-solat-api/